 About the Prize

-- The award may be made for a novel or a collection of stories.
+The Christina Stead Prize ($40,000) is offered for a book of fiction.
+The award may be made for a novel or a collection of stories.

 A collection of stories may contain some previously published work.
 In such a case the judges will determine whether the new work is sufficient, in quantity and quality, to merit an award.
 It is the nominator’s responsibility to clearly identify previously published material.

 About Christina Stead